-- How are coaching and employee development different in a fully distributed model compared to traditional models?
-(25:12)
+- How, in your experience, is coaching and employee development different in a fully distributed model?

 - Why Michelle made the choice to work remotely and why Toptal.